Get parameters and their valid codes

 Making a Request

 To retrieve data from an IMF database, you’ll need the database ID and any relevant filter parameters.
-Here’s a basic example using the Primary Commodity Price System (PCPS) database:
+Here’s a basic example using the Producer Price Index (PPI) database from 2000 to 2015:

 import imfp